 You're interested in eating low-carb to lose weight because you've seen other people's success eating this way, but you have tons of questions.
 Can I eat fruit?
 What about whole grains or whole-wheat pasta?
 And if so, how much?
-You definitely don't want to go completely carb-free because you know your body needs some carbs to function normally, so follow this simple guide from certified dietitian Leslie Langevin, MS, RD, CD, of Whole Health Nutrition.
+You definitely don't want to go completely carb-free because you know your body needs some carbs to function normally, so follow this simple guide from registered dietitian Leslie Langevin, MS, RD, CD, of Whole Health Nutrition.
 It will make going low-carb so much easier.

 When going low-carb for weight loss, Leslie recommends that around 25 percent of your diet be devoted to carbs.
 If you're trying to maintain your weight or feel healthier and less bloated, go for 40 percent.